shoelace-style/shoelace/docs/components/icon.md

 ### Remix Icon

 This will register the [Remix Icon](https://remixicon.com/) library using the jsDelivr CDN.
-This library has two variations: line (default) and fill (`*-fill`).
-It also groups icons by categories, so the name must include the category and icon separated by a slash.
+This library groups icons by categories, so the name must include the category and icon separated by a slash, as well as the `-line` or `-fill` suffix as needed.
 A mutator function is required to set the SVG's `fill` to `currentColor`.

 Icons in this library are licensed under the [Apache 2.0 License](https://github.com/Remix-Design/RemixIcon/blob/master/License).